ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Here are some examples:

-Find documents whose title matches 'gastby' and whose author starts with 'fitz'.
+Find documents whose title matches `gastby` and whose author starts with `fitz`.
 Notice the asterisk wildcard.
 Find documents whose author is in the range austen to dickens.
 This is an example of range querying on a string field.
 Find documents whose price is between 0 - 100 AND whose year is in the 19th century or whose author matches `charles dickens`.
 This shows how logic can be built into queries.
 Cloudant Search is useful not only for free-text search, but for when you know which attributes you are going to search on, but the queries are varied, with different combinations of attributes each time.
 This flexibility is difficult to implement with fixed-order MapReduce indexes.